fdisk Command in Linux: Create Disk Partitions

 Command (m for help):

-Changes you make to the partition table won’t take effect until you write them with the w command.
+Changes you make to the partition table will not take effect until you write them with the w command.
 You can exit the fdisk dialogue without saving the changes using the q command.

 To get a list of all available commands enter m: